-In the last 10 years Lies’ has worked respectively in private practice in West Wales and for the Royal Veterinary College as a final year lecturer.
-In her current job her work mostly involves cattle.
-All aspects are covered from TB testing and emergency medicine and surgery to routine fertility visits and herd health.
+Lies’ has worked for the Royal Veterinary College as a final year lecturer and in the last eight years in private practice.
+She does clinical work and herd health.
 Her main interest is herd health with a focus on fertility and mastitis.

-In her private life Lies enjoys spending time with her partner on his 800-cow dairy unit.
+In her private life Lies enjoys spending time with her partner who is a dairy farmer.

 - Dr. Philippe Camuset

 Vet practitioner in Normandy (North West of France) since 1984, I’m now 59 years old.
 My activity is equally divided between pets and bovine herds, just a little equine and ovine.
 My practice gathers thirteen vets and fifteen assistants on two locations.